 We’ve had to change this because the room cleaning guidelines mean it will take us longer to change over & disinfect rooms, so we need the extra time.
 If you would like an early check-in or late check-out, please ask but please don’t be offended if we have to say no.

-If there is another group checking in when you arrive, please wait at a safe distance and we’ll get to you as soon as we can.
+If there is another group checking in when you arrive, please wait at a safe distance in reception and we’ll get to you as soon as we can.

 Why are you asking us for extra personal information?